 Enthusiastic students from Temple University can gain research experience with our team at the Center for Biodiversity.
 Students may volunteer, gain University credit, and be paid via funds available through Temple’s URP and Merit Scholar Programs.
 For more information and for example project descriptions, click here.
 If you are interested in a position, please email us your CV and unofficial transcript.
-Also include in your email a brief statement explaining why you are interested in joining our team and what your career goals are following graduation.
+Include in your email a brief statement explaining why you are interested in joining our team and what your career goals are following graduation.

 Each year, we accept a select few MS and PhD students.
-See here for any current announcements.

 If we do not have a formal announcement listed, then we do still encourage potential students to contact us directly.
 Applicants should first read through our publications and the information on our website, and then send a brief letter of interest, a CV, and unofficial transcripts.
 In the letter, include why you are interested in joining our team, indicate what about our research seems exciting to you, and what you might like to work on while a graduate student.
 Application details on Temple’s Biology Graduate program are found here.
 Also see: Temple University Graduate School and Department of Biology.